 Additionally, our advocacy leaders created a "Child Abuse Quick Reference Guide" to be shared with all of the pediatricians practicing in Kentucky as well as all of the pediatric and family practice residency programs in the country.

-Kasey Strothman, MD, is the AAP Section IV Representative as part of the AAP's Section on Medical Students, Residents, and Fellowship Trainees.
-Dan Kischnick, M.D., is the University of Louisville's program delegate.
+Kate Livesay, MD, and Brooke Jones, MD, are the University of Louisville's program delegates.
 The sections of the AAP "enable residents, fellowship trainees, and medical students of the AAP to meet for the purpose of developing ideas and generating programs and projects which will improve the care of infants, children, adolescents, and young adults."